Bragadin-Giustiniani dispute: Aftermath

 Title page of the 1564 edition of the Index Librorum Prohibitorum, printed in Venice.

 As a consequence of the dispute both the Giustiniani and the Bragadin press stopped printing in 1552 and 1554, respectively, ending Hebrew printing for around decade.
-When Hebrew printing was again allowed in Venice in 1563, it was only Bragadin that begun again and the Bragadin family continued being one of Venice’s leading Hebrew print-shops, publishing Hebrew books well into the eighteenth century.
-The burning of the Talmud also resulted in a sharp price decrease for Talmudic tractates as owners quickly tried to sell their own editions of the forbidden texts, but throughout the later half of the sixteenth century, the demand for these forbidden and therefore rare books started rising again.
+When Hebrew printing was again allowed in Venice in 1563, it was only Bragadin that resumed printing.
+The Bragadin family continued being one of Venice’s leading Hebrew print-shops, publishing Hebrew books well into the eighteenth century.
+The burning of the Talmud also resulted in a sharp price decrease for Talmudic tractates as owners quickly tried to sell their own editions of the forbidden texts, until but the later half of the sixteenth century when demand rose for these forbidden and therefore rare books.

-Kenneth Stow argues that the burning of the Talmud was only one part of a multi-faceted policy organised by the later sixteenth papacy which sought the conversion of the Jews, which indeed had some success as the later sixteenth century saw a substantial increase in conversions from Judaism to Christianity.
+Kenneth Stow argues that the burning of the Talmud was only one part of a multi-faceted policy organised by the popes of the late sixteenth century which sought the conversion of the Jews; policy which indeed had some success as the later sixteenth century saw a substantial increase in conversions from Judaism to Christianity.
 Nevertheless, papal policy regarding the prohibition of the Talmud varied between the different popes of this time.
-One year later, Pope Julius III repeated in his bull Cum sicut nuper from 29 May 1554 the order to destroy all copies of the Talmud but allowed the printing of Hebrew books that had been approved by a papal censor and permitting their possession if passages offending Christianity had been blotted out.
+On 29 May 1554, Pope Julius III repeated in his bull Cum sicut nuper the order to destroy all copies of the Talmud but allowed the printing of Hebrew books that had been approved by a papal censor and permitting their possession if passages offending Christianity had been blotted out.
 His successor Paul IV, the former head of the commission Giovanni Pietro Carafa, reversed this decision in 1557 by forbidding Jews to possess any other Hebrew book than the Bible.
-In 1564, Pope Pius IV abandoned these prohibitions and though the Talmud was included in the Index Librorum Prohibitorum of 1564, the printing of the Talmud was allowed as long as it went through censorship and did not include the name "Talmud" on its front-page.
+In 1564, Pope Pius IV abandoned these prohibitions and although the Talmud was included in the Index Librorum Prohibitorum of 1564, the printing of the Talmud was allowed as long as it went through censorship and did not include the name "Talmud" on its front page.
 According to Kenneth Stow these fluctuations reflect the opinion of the respective pontiff regarding the positive or negative value of rabbinic literature.